Alternative Technology Examples: Smart Choices for 2026

 Using Nature: Renewable Energy Innovations

 Perhaps the most visible alternative technology examples are found in the renewable energy sector.
-Solar photovoltaic (PV) panels, for instance, have become increasingly affordable and efficient, allowing homes and businesses to generate their own clean electricity.
-According to the International Energy Agency (IEA) 2026 report, solar PV capacity grew by over 30% globally in the past year alone, surpassing previous growth records.
+Solar photovoltaic (PV) panels have become increasingly affordable and efficient, allowing homes and businesses to generate their own clean electricity.
+According to the International Energy Agency (IEA) 2026 report, solar PV capacity grew by over 30% globally in the past year alone, surpassing previous growth records as of July 2026.

 Beyond solar, wind turbines, both large-scale offshore farms and smaller, distributed units, continue to expand their reach.
 Geothermal energy, which taps into the Earth’s internal heat, offers a consistent and reliable power source for heating, cooling, and electricity generation in suitable locations.
 Hydropower, while established, is seeing advancements in smaller-scale, less environmentally disruptive designs.